Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Constructing examples with a finite number of tracts and singular values

 The function $\tilde{F}$ is chosen such that $\tilde{F}(p)=p$ and $\tilde{F}'(p)>0$, where $p$ is a sufficiently large universal constant, and $P\geq p+4$.
 If $p$ is sufficiently large, this ensures that $T\subset \{z\in\HH\colon \re z> 4\}$, and in particular the function $F$ defined in~\ref{item:disjointtyperestriction} is of disjoint type.
 We can now carry out the construction precisely as in Section~\ref{sec:arclikeexistence}, so that~\ref{item:disjointtyperestriction} holds.
-Clearly we can ensure that all edges are straight lines, and that they only meet at angles that are multiples of $\pi/2$.
+However, some additional properties will be required in the recursive construction to ensure that~\ref{item:bishop} and~\ref{item:Gr0} hold for an appropriate partition of $G$ into edges.

 We next discuss how to subdivide the edges in such a way as to obtain a bounded-geometry tree.
 As the exponential map is conformal, we can carry out this discussion in logarithmic coordinates, i.e.\ for the boundary of $\tilde{T}$.
+In these, all edges will be straight lines, and meet at angles that are multiples of $\pi/2$.
 Everything will be carried out in a manner symmetric to the real axis, so that edges on the horizontal lines at imaginary parts $\pm \pi$ are compatible when mapped by the exponential map.
+The upper and lower boundaries of the part of $\tilde{T}$ in the left half-plane will be taken to be edges themselves (they map to the single edge $[-1,0]$ after projection by the exponential map).
+With such choices, $\exp(\partial\tilde{T})$ will indeed be an infinite locally bounded planar tree satisfying~\ref{item:C2bounds} and~\ref{item:boundedangles} in the definition of a bounded-geometry tree.
+It remains to explain how to choose the subdivision such that~\ref{item:adjacentedges} and~\ref{item:nonadjacent} also hold.